 Rubber boots for kids are fortunately waterproof, and it is nice when the water can not penetrate inside.

-But it also means that sweat from inside has a hard time ventilating, which can cause irritations to your child's feet.
+But it also means that sweat from inside has a hard time ventilating, which can cause irritations to your kid's feet.
 That is why it is a good idea to consider rubber boots made of breathable material.

-Rubber boots for kids made of natural rubber are more breathable than rubber boots made of other materials, but active children can still get sweaty feet in the rubber boots, even in those made of natural rubber.
+Rubber boots for kids made of natural rubber are more breathable than rubber boots made of other materials, but active kids can still get sweaty feet in the rubber boots, even in those made of natural rubber.

 Therefore, it is a good idea to use socks that are sweat-transporting, such as socks made of wool or polyester.
 Cotton socks, on the other hand, will hold on the sweat and steam from the feet and so will subsequently get wet.